dmel642/UnityCullingFix/Version2/README.md

 In rare cases, a game that look like it is Mono 4 may actually be Mono 3.5.
 If you see a TargetFrameworkVersioning error in the MelonLoader command line, then try another version.

 Please let me know if you encounter any bugs or issues!
+And also if you really want me to fix a particular game such as The Forest, I can look into modifying the code for a unique build that will work.